 We welcome any topic based on research or theoretical analysis that links planning and law, planning and regulatory instruments, or property rights.
 The PLPR tradition has been to accept a wide range of topics from scholars in planning, law, or real estate studies.
 Graduate students working on topics within this realm are especially encouraged to submit and abstract.
 Practitioners interested in expanding their knowledge through research are very welcome.

-Review procedures: The review process will be coordinated by Professor Ben Davy, President of PLPR (TU Dortmund).
-All abstracts will be submitted on line and will reach him directly.
-Peer review will be double-blind, by two independent reviewers.
+Review procedures: The review process was coordinated by Professor Ben Davy, President of PLPR (TU Dortmund).
+Abstracts were submitted online.
+Peer review was double-blind, by two independent reviewers.

 Abstract Size: up to 400 words

 Add 5 keywords and a sample of 2-3 most relevant references from the international literature.